wpeka/gdpr-cookie-consent/README.md

 ###
 ### Do visitors now have to accept/reject cookies in order to use websites?
 No. Only the ‘necessary’ cookies will be loaded until the user gives consent.
 ###
+### Which all privacy regulations does this plugin help with?
+The plugin has been designed to help with the following cookie law, privacy regulations and data protection acts :
+* GDPR (EU): The General Data Protection Regulation
+* CCPA (California, United States): The California Consumer Privacy Act
+* PIPEDA (Canada): The Personal Information Protection and Electronic Documents Act
+* AAP (Australia): Australia’s Privacy Principles
+* LGPD (Brazil): The Brazilian General Data Protection Law
+* DSGVO, DPA, PECR, CNIL and other data, privacy regulations and cookie laws
+###
+### Does it block 3rd party resources loaded via iFrames (such as Youtube)?
+Yes, It has an iFrame Blocker – The user data is not tracked via iFrames unless they give the consent.
+Users can choose which category of cookies they want to allow.
+###
 ## Screenshots ##